 The fund house will deem your KYC complete only after the In-Person Verification.
 You can invest in other mutual funds with this as you need to do the IPV only once.

-e-KYC (electronic Know Your Customer) is a value-added feature that many fund houses offer today, to make the application process seamless.
+e-KYC (Know Your Customer) is a value-added feature that many fund houses offer today, to make the application process seamless.
 Investors can access it and upload the necessary documents from the comfort of their home or office.
-As mentioned above, only SEBI-approved KRAs like CVL and CAMS can complete e-KYC.
+As mentioned above, only SEBI-approved KRAs like CVL and CAMS may complete e-KYC.

-Most of these agencies have launched apps to do instant authentication either using bio-metrics or OTP.
+Most of these agencies have launched apps to do instant authentication, either using biometrics or OTP.
 There is an upper cap of Rs.50,000 per investor per mutual fund for OTP verification.

 Since the IPV is a part of the KYC process, let’s take a look at the categories of investors who need to be KYC compliant.
 The list includes: